ZyadFri/Spam-Email-Detection-with-SVM/README.md

 ### Performance Metrics
 - **Accuracy** for quick comparison.
-- Additional metrics like precision, recall, and F1-score can provide deeper insight, especially for imbalanced data.
+- Additional metrics like precision, recall, and F1-score was also  applied to  provide deeper insight, especially for imbalanced data.

 #### Approximate Accuracy Results:
 - **Naive Bayes**: 94.66%